micahrowell/Micahs_Calculator/README.md

 # Micah's Calculator
 A little Android app where I use the Shunting Yard Algorithm along with Reverse Polish Notation to calculate all the things.

+The apk is located under app/build/outputs/apk.

 Known bugs:
 - Back button working improperly